 Download our free ebook about the 10 Essential DevSecOps Practices.

 Regarding DevOps vs DecSecOps, both approaches may look very similar at first glance.
 However, there are critical differences that require your attention.
-DevOps is about integrating development and operations teams throughout the product development life cycle and sharing standard tools and KPI metrics.
+DevOps integrates development and operations teams throughout the product development life cycle and shares standard tools and KPI metrics.

 The focus of a DevOps engineer is to efficiently implement changes to the app without affecting the user experience.
 DevSecOps is an extension of DevOps, which arose when development teams understood that security was not prioritized and concerns were not appropriately addressed in the current model.
 As such, security was introduced right from the CI/CD cycle’s build phase so that DevOps engineers can now deploy products with security and user experience in mind.
 It’s not about DevSecOps vs DevOps but about adapting the DevOps model from a security perspective.

-Security automation is another key aspect of the DevOps vs DevSecOps discussion.
-Security automation involves automating systems to investigate, detect, and remediate cyber threats without human intervention.
+Another key aspect of the DevOps vs DevSecOps discussion is security automation.
+This involves automating systems to investigate, detect, and remediate cyber threats without human intervention.
 From detecting cyber threats and triaging them to determining the appropriate remediation plan and executing mitigation tasks, security automation enables organizations to improve overall security efficiency with reduced overhead.

 Security automation identifies threats faster, eliminates manual and error-prone sorting, filtering and visualizing tasks, and saves you time on repetitive tasks, all while enabling you to easily analyze and share data using intuitive dashboards and reporting tools.
 With reduced MTTD and MTTR metrics and increased ROI, organizations can enjoy future-proof security across the infrastructure.